Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence

-We fix $\alpha = -4$, below the critical threshold $\alpha_c$, and varied the instability growth timescale $\tau_{\Gamma} = \Gamma_2 / |\Gamma_0|^2$ by adjusting $|\Gamma_0|$.
-For increased $\tau_{\Gamma}$ (i.e., smaller $|\Gamma_0|$), the energy spectra shown in Fig.~\ref{fig:spectra_gamma} exhibit a power-law scaling of the form $\rm E(k) \sim k^{-3/2}$, qualitatively similar to that observed for large $|\alpha|$ ($\alpha < \alpha_c$ ).
-Conversely, reducing $\tau_{\Gamma}$ by increasing $|\Gamma_0|$ produces spectra resembling those at smaller $|\alpha|$,(increased $\tau_{\alpha}$).
-Notably, the order parameter $\phi$ sharply captures this transition, changing sign in correspondence with the shift in flow structure (Fig.\ref{fig:spectra_gamma}, inset). \\ Furthermore, to validate the generality of the order parameter, we perform two complementary simulations.
-First, we take the locally ordered state $\alpha = -8$ and decrease $\Gamma_2$ to $3.6\times10^{-5}$, hence decreasing $\tau_{\Gamma}$ and the system goes into a disordered state with $\phi<0$.
-In the second simulation, we choose a disordered state $\alpha = -3$ and increased $\tau_{\Gamma}$ by increasing $\Gamma_2$ to $1.8\times10^{-4}$ and the system goes into a locally ordered state with $\phi>0$ (Fig.~\ref{order_param_add}).
-These results suggest that $\alpha$ and $\tau_{\Gamma}$ both influence the system's instability dynamics and spectral properties, though the precise relationship between them remains to be clarified.
+We fix $\alpha = -4$, below the critical threshold $\alpha_c$, and vary the instability growth timescale, $\tau_{\Gamma} $ by adjusting $|\Gamma_0|$.
+For increased $\tau_{\Gamma}$ (i.e., smaller $|\Gamma_0|$), the energy spectra shown in Fig.~\ref{fig:spectra_gamma} exhibit a power-law scaling of the form $\rm E(k) \sim k^{-3/2}$, qualitatively similar to that observed for large $|\alpha|$ ~\cite{mukherjee2023intermittency} (Fig~\ref{fig:vrms_spectra}(b)) .
+Conversely, reducing $\tau_{\Gamma}$ by increasing $|\Gamma_0|$ produces spectra resembling those at smaller $|\alpha|$, (increased $\tau_{\alpha}$).
+Notably, the order parameter $\phi$ sharply captures this transition, changing sign in correspondence with the shift in flow structure (Fig.\ref{fig:spectra_gamma}, inset). \\